paigeweber13/fine-hardware-visualization/README.md

 # Accomplishments:
 ## 2020-03-10 through 2020-03-17
-Big advancements
- - tried to align memory manual with likwid
+### Memory: tried to align memory manual calculations with likwid report
  - likwid is reporting less data transferred, even in best case manually calculated transfer amounts are 1.25x the likwid reported ones
  - compared ratio of reads to writes in each level of cache/memory
    - expected ratio to be 2:1 in cache and 1:1 in memory.. not the case
    - at high volumes, L2 was 2:1, ram was about 1.5:1, and L3 was about 1:1
  - compared volume of data through every level of cache/memory
    - expected volume to match at higher volumes.
 This was the case.
+ - for everything above, see charts in `./tests/` for more info
  - the counter "COREWB" (Counts the number of modified cachelines written back.) may be useful here
     - doesn't work on my arch (skylake).
 It works on Haswell according to the intel developer's guide

+### Convolution as a case study
+ - worked on debugging why entire_program region doesn't work
+   - Initial theories proved not to be correct.
+Some things I considered:
+     - likwid doesn't allow nested groups.
+But, even after removing inner group was not fixed
+     - trying to initialize in a parallel block caused it to fail because the threads were getting destroyed or something, but even when starting and stopping the group in a sequential block, no results.
+   - googled the error I got, only result was to the source code where the error is printed
+   - I'm not even sure how to ask a question about this.
+Maybe need to make a minimal example to post to discussion board?
+Just ask "what's wrong?"?
+ - discovered PORT_USAGE performance group that we can look into to analyze stuff inside the core.
+Will need to split it into two groups though

+#### When both groups were started/stopped:
+----- begin saturation level performance_monitor report -----
+Percentage of available DP [MFLOP/s] used: 1.05821e-05 Percentage of available L2 bandwidth [MBytes/s] used: 0.0242764
+Percentage of available L3 bandwidth [MBytes/s] used: 0.0197555
+Percentage of available Memory bandwidth [MBytes/s] used: 0.108281 Percentage of available SP [MFLOP/s] used: 0.0298234
+----- end saturation level performance_monitor report -----

+#### When only actual convolution was inside group:
+----- begin saturation level performance_monitor report -----
+Percentage of available DP [MFLOP/s] used: 8.11656e-06 Percentage of available L2 bandwidth [MBytes/s] used: 0.0215583
+Percentage of available L3 bandwidth [MBytes/s] used: 0.0364879
+Percentage of available Memory bandwidth [MBytes/s] used: 0.0938187 Percentage of available SP [MFLOP/s] used: 0.0249263
+----- end saturation level performance_monitor report -----

+#### Analysis
+Results are similar.... saturation levels differ on speedtest but the kernel is also bigger

-QOL and software engineering
+### QOL and software engineering
  - Performance monitor now automatically aggregates all metrics and events
  - flops plots now have annotated times of execution
+ - Figured out how to supply multiple performance groups in code
- - trying to build a deliverable as quickly as possible has caused some problems with unmaintainable code, so I spent some time this week on software engineering stuff
+ - **Software Engineering:** trying to build a deliverable as quickly as possible has caused some problems with unmaintainable code, so I spent some time this week on software engineering stuff
    - improved performance monitor to automatically aggregate every event and metric
-     - this dramatic refactoring has made me aware of the need for unit tests.... should we do that soon?
+     - this dramatic refactoring has made me aware of the need for **unit tests**.... should we do that soon?
    - would be nice to combine benchmark and benchmark_compare_likwid_manual
-   - would be nice to look at number of iterations again: resolve differences in benchmark and benchmark_compare_likwid_manual

 ## 2020-03-03 through 2020-03-10
  - tried to align manual memory benchmark and likwid benchmark, learned a few